lukas362/lukas362/README.md

 I'm currently grasping the basics and understanding of how neworking works.

-My main network stack is

-I haven't made a lot of profects, but my favorite one is my own [webbsite](https://github.com/lukas362/Lukas-website/tree/main) I made
+I haven't made a lot of profects, but my favorite one is my own [Webbsite](https://github.com/lukas362/Lukas-website/tree/main).

 You can react me at on here or at my gmail: lukassvensson761@gmail.com